Sponge cake

 Sponge cake is a light cake made with egg whites, flour and sugar, sometimes leavened with baking powder.
-Some sponge cakes do not contain egg yolks, like angel food cake, but most do.
-Sponge cakes, leavened with beaten eggs, originated during the Renaissance.
+Most sponge cakes contain egg yolks, but some do not, such as angel food cake.

 The sponge cake is thought to be one of the first non-yeasted cakes, and the earliest attested sponge cake recipe in English is found in a book by the poet Gervase Markham, The English Huswife (1615).
 The cake was more like a cracker: thin and crisp.

-Sponge cakes became the cake recognized today when bakers started using beaten eggs as a rising agent in the mid-19th century.
-The Victorian creation of baking powder by the British food manufacturer Alfred Bird in 1843 allowed the addition of butter, resulting in the creation of the Victoria sponge.
+The modern sponge cakes arose when bakers started using beaten eggs as a leavening agent in the mid-19th century.
+The creation of baking powder by a British food manufacturer in 1843 allowed the addition of butter, permitting the creation of the Victoria sponge.
+In American baking terms, a sponge cake is different from a butter cake.

 History

-The earliest known recipe for sponge cake (or biscuit bread) from Gervase Markham's The English Huswife (1615), is prepared by mixing flour and sugar into eggs, then seasoning with anise and coriander seeds.
-19th-century descriptions of "avral bread" (funeral biscuits) vary from place to place but it was sometimes described as "sponge biscuits" or a "crisp sponge" with a light dusting of sugar".
-Traditional American sponge recipes diverged from earlier methods of preparation by adding ingredients like vinegar, baking powder, hot water or milk.
+According to food historian Gil Marks, the use of an egg and sugar mixture as a leavening agent in batters was discovered in Moorish Spain around the 11th century.
+The earliest known recipe for sponge cake (or biscuit bread) appears in Gervase Markham's The English Huswife (1615), is prepared by mixing flour and sugar into eggs, then seasoning with anise and coriander seeds.
+19th-century descriptions of "avral bread" (funeral biscuits) vary from place to place but were sometimes described as "sponge biscuits" or a "crisp sponge" with a light dusting of sugar".
+Traditional American sponge recipes diverged from earlier methods of preparation by adding ingredients such as vinegar, baking powder, hot water and milk.
 The basic recipe is also used for madeleines, ladyfingers, and trifles, as well as some versions of strawberry shortcakes.

-Although sponge cake is usually made without butter, its flavour is often enhanced with buttercream, pastry cream or other types of fillings and frostings.
+Although sponge cake is usually made without butter, buttercream, pastry cream or other types of fillings and frostings are often added for flavour.
 The sponge soaks up flavours from fresh fruits, fillings and custard sauces.
 Sponge cake covered in boiled icing was very popular in American cuisine during the 1920s and 1930s.
 The delicate texture of sponge and angel food cakes, and the difficulty of their preparation, made them more expensive than daily staple pies.
 The historic Frances Virginia Tea Room in Atlanta served sponge cake with lemon filling and boiled icing.
 New York City's Crumperie served not only crumpets but toasted sponge cake as well.